Lam-Alexander/PixelPalsProject/README.md

 # PixelPalsProject
-This is a Virtual pet application built justing React-Native and Javascript.
+This is a virtual pet application built using React-Native and Javascript.
+This application includes pixel art that was created with Aseprite.

 ## Downloading the Project